Fidelity Relations in an Array of Neutral Atom Qubits -- Experimental Validation of Control Noise: Introduction

 Recent interest has been sparked in the development of control pulses robust to several types of noise \cite{robust1,robust2,robust3,madhav}.
 In these works, noise is treated as a static offset from the ideal value (i.e. low-frequency noise), and thus is not time dependent on the duration of the pulse.
 An alternative approach is to leverage the Lindblad equation to design pulses that optimize the fidelity of the mean output state \cite{lindblad1,lindblad2}.
 In Ref.~\cite{fvqoc}, time-dependent noise is treated and pulses that are robust for every individual preparation of an output state (instead of only the mean) are developed using the stochastic Schr\"{o}dinger equation (SSE) \cite{colorednoisepaper}.
 Here, Ref.~\cite{fvqoc} uses the analytical control noise vs.\ qubit fidelity predictions from Ref.~\cite{ssetheory}.

 In this paper, we show the match between the theoretical models of Ref.~\cite{ssetheory} and experimental realities.
-This is achieved by experimentally verifying the predicted impact that differently colored control noise profiles have on the fidelity of quantum states.
+This is achieved by experimentally verifying the predicted impact that different types of colored noise on the amplitude of the control signal have on the fidelity of quantum states.
+In our experiment, we validate the fidelity noise models on a neutral atom qubit microwave transition.
+As the fidelity noise models of Ref.~\cite{ssetheory} are qubit architecture agnostic, our results provide substantial evidence for their validity on other architectures such as optical transitions in ion traps, microwaves in transmon qubits, voltages in charge or topological qubits, and others.

 Our setup encodes the qubit state on the hyperfine clock states of single Rb-85 atoms, which are trapped and cooled in an array of optical tweezers.
 The qubits can be prepared in an initial state and are coherently manipulated by a microwave field.
 Using precise pulse generation, artificial noisy control signals can be systematically introduced to the qubits.
 The corresponding output states can subsequently be measured, and due to the 100 optical tweezers that are all addressed by a global microwave pulse, statistics on these states are rapidly collected, as illustrated in Fig.~\ref{fig: graphical abstract}.
+Moreover, as all trapped atoms experience the same noise, each experiment is effectively repeated approximately 300$\times$50 times (accounting for a $\approx0.5$ loading probability) for the same noise realization These two aspects make the microwave transition on Rb-85 hyperfine qubits an ideal platform to validate the noise fidelity models.
 The results are then compared to outcomes obtained under ideal, non-noisy conditions.
 This comparison allows for a quantification of the degradation in the accuracy of the final quantum state due to control noise, i.e., the fidelity.
 By repeatedly injecting the same realization of artificial noise, statistics can be gathered on the fidelity of that specific realization.
 Doing this for multiple realizations allows for the calculation of the entire distribution of fidelities.

 Several other works have investigated the influence of noise on quantum computer performance.
 Our method is unique in determining the full distribution of states instead of only the density matrix, and its ability to handle control noise varying on the timescale of a single pulse.
 Ref.~\cite{noisecheck1} simulates the influence of dephasing, while Ref.~\cite{noisecheck2} benchmarks quantum computing performance against a noise model where Pauli gates are randomly inserted in the circuit and the state is described on a density matrix level.
 Other methods use randomized circuit benchmarking \cite{randomizedtheory} to characterize their fidelity performance \cite{randomized1,randomized2,randomized3}.